UBC-MDS/DSCI-532_2025_18_canadian-house-prices/reports/m1_proposal.md

 - **Longitude/Latitude:** Geographical coordinates of the city.
 - **Median_Family_Income:** The median household income of the city’s residents.

+## Data Size:
+Number of entries (rows): The dataset consists of 35768 rows.
+Number of variables (columns): The dataset contains 10 columns .

 ## Research Questions:
 By comparing market trends and price fluctuations, Joel aims to pinpoint areas with the highest potential for price appreciation, making them ideal for real estate investment.
 The key research questions Joel seeks to address include: